ivnsch/clojushop/README.md

 /user/remove | GET | Yes | Removes current user |
 /pay | POST | Yes | Executes payment and empties cart | to: credit card token, v: amount c: currency ISO code

+The unit tests in https://github.com/i-schuetz/clojushop/blob/master/test/clojushop/test/handler.clj do request calls and response processing like a normal client and can help with further understanding about how to use the api.

 ##### Status codes